 Aplomado falcon (Falco femoralis septentrionalis)

-Beginning in 1997, our goal was to collaborate with The Peregrine Fund and the U.S. Fish and Wildlife Service on efforts to reintroduce falcons to restore a viable population to the Chihuahuan grasslands of the Armendaris Ranch and environs, which would count toward federal recovery of the species per the Endangered Species Act.
+Beginning in 1997, our goal was to collaborate with The Peregrine Fund and the USFWS on efforts to reintroduce falcons to restore a viable population to the Chihuahuan grasslands of the Armendaris Ranch and environs, which would count toward federal recovery of the species per the ESA.
 By 2013, it was apparent that ecological circumstances precluded restoration of such a population.
 Therefore, that year we terminated field efforts on behalf of the species.

-Abstract.
 The aplomado falcon inhabited the inland and coastal grasslands of Texas, New Mexico, and Arizona until about 1930 when populations began to decline.
 In 1986 the species was listed as endangered under the Endangered Species Act.
-Among other recovery efforts, in 2006 the TESF helped to lead an effort to restore the species to its former range in New Mexico began with the release of 11 birds at Turner’s Armendaris Ranch in south-central portion of the state.
+In 2006, TESF helped to lead an effort to restore the species to its former range in New Mexico with the release of 11 birds at the Armendaris Ranch in the south-central portion of the state.
 Through 2011, 112 birds were released at the Armendaris.
 To promote their survival, TESF implemented an extended supplemental feeding program.
-From 2006 through 2008 supplemental food was provided daily, whereas from 2009 through 2011 food was provided every other day.
-In all years food was provided as long as falcons visited the feeding stations, predators did not target falcons there, or until the spring of the first year following the releases.
+From 2006 through 2008, supplemental food was provided daily.
+From 2009 through 2011, food was provided every other day.
 Providing food daily related to an increase in the short-term survival of falcons.
 Unfortunately, increased short-term survival did not seem to lead to long-term survival.
 Generally, very few falcons utilized the ranch for any notable period of time.
 Annual spring surveys revealed that only three nesting pairs established themselves on the ranch, fledging five offspring.
 No pair persisted for more than one breeding season.
-By 2013 there was no evidence that any aplomado falcons occupied the Armendaris or environs.
+By 2013, there was no evidence that any aplomado falcons occupied the Armendaris or environs.

 TESF terminated field work on behalf of the aplomado falcon in 2013.

 The Armendaris is privately owned and managed by Turner Enterprises, Inc. for livestock production of plains bison (Bison bison).
 The bison herd includes approximately 500 individuals, mostly cows and calves, which are managed to have minimal impact on the grasslands.
 To promote high quality hunting for several quail species, water and grain stations are common throughout portions of the ranch.
-A vegetative model showed the Armendaris offered highly suitable habitat for aplomado falcons (Young et al. 2005).
+A vegetative model showed the Armendaris offered highly suitable habitat for aplomado falcons.

-While prey biomass was approximately an order of magnitude lower in the Chihuahuan desert than at the higher-rainfall areas of eastern Mexico and south Texas (Truett 2002) where reintroduced aplomados were thriving (Jenny et al. 2004), avifauna surveys conducted at the Armendaris in the late 1990s (Henry 1995; 1998), combined with a review of relevant literature, revealed that prey biomass at the Armendaris was significantly higher than other areas in the Chihuahuan desert (Truett 2002).
+While prey biomass was approximately an order of magnitude lower in the Chihuahuan desert than at the higher-rainfall areas of eastern Mexico and south Texas where reintroduced aplomados were thriving, avifauna surveys conducted at the Armendaris in the late 1990s, combined with a review of relevant literature, revealed that prey biomass at the Armendaris was significantly higher than other areas in the Chihuahuan desert.

-Releases.
-In 2006, the TESF and Turner Enterprises partnered with the U.S. Fish and Wildlife Service, New Mexico Department of Game and Fish, and The Peregrine Fund to initiate a reintroduction project as part of a larger effort to restore the aplomado falcon to New Mexico.
-The ranch was chosen as the first release site because it offered secure and extensive suitable habitat (Young et al. 2005) that had historically supported a small breeding population of aplomados (Ligon 1961).
+In 2006, the TESF and Turner Enterprises partnered with the U.S. Fish and Wildlife Service, New Mexico Department of Game & Fish, and The Peregrine Fund to initiate a reintroduction project as part of a larger effort to restore the aplomado falcon to New Mexico.
+The ranch was chosen as the first release site because it offered secure and extensive suitable habitat that had historically supported a small breeding population of aplomados.